Today's Bible Reading: Romans 8

 Reflecting and Thinking

-The contrast and options are made clear--life according to human fleshly desires or life according to the Spirit.
-In Christ, it is possible to be controlled by the Spirit living in us rather than by the flesh (8:9).
-By the way, what does this say about the application of Chapter 7 to Christians?
+The contrast and the options are made clear -- life according to human fleshly desires or life according to the Spirit.
+In Christ, it is possible to live according to the Spirit and to be controlled by the Spirit living in us rather than by the flesh (8:9).
+By the way, what might this chapter say about the application of Chapter 7 to Christians?
 In what way does Chapter 8 serve as commentary on Chapter 7?

 How does life through the Spirit impact our lives?
 What does the presence of the Spirit say about our relationship to God?
 What does this confidence say about the future, even in light of present sufferings, persecution, and weakness?
 How does the experience of Jesus shed light on our experience?